20% festive discount on a 7 night stay starting on the 22nd December 2023. Short breaks may be considered upon request.

 Bedroom two with 3' twin beds, side table, chest of drawers, wardrobe, decorative fireplace, selection of children's books.

-The property benefits from a large private lawned garden which is enclosed on three sides.
+The property benefits from a large multi-level private lawned garden that is enclosed on three sides.
 This can be fully enclosed by closing the main access gate which leads onto the main access road.
+Please note that there are steps leading down to the garden to the front of the property.

-Children's play equipment which includes climbing frame, chute, rope swing and ball swing.
+There is children's play equipment, which includes a climbing frame, chute, rope swing and ball swing.

 There is private parking for two cars to the rear of the property.